Hydrogen storage: Compressed hydrogen

 Compressed hydrogen is a storage form whereby hydrogen gas is kept under pressures to increase the storage density.
 Compressed hydrogen in hydrogen tanks at 350 bar (5,000 psi) and 700 bar (10,000 psi) are used for hydrogen tank systems in vehicles, based on type IV carbon-composite technology.
-Car manufacturers have been developing this solution, such as Honda or Nissan.
+Car manufacturers including Honda and Nissan have been developing this solution.

 Liquefied hydrogen

 Liquid hydrogen tanks for cars, producing for example the BMW Hydrogen 7.
 Japan has a liquid hydrogen (LH2) storage site in Kobe port.
 Hydrogen is liquefied by reducing its temperature to −253 °C, similar to liquefied natural gas (LNG) which is stored at −162 °C. A potential efficiency loss of only 12.79% can be achieved, or 4.26 kW⋅h/kg out of 33.3 kW⋅h/kg.

 Chemical storage

 Chemical storage could offer high storage performance due to the high storage densities.
-For example, supercritical hydrogen at 30 °C and 500 bar only has a density of 15.0 mol/L while methanol has a density of 49.5 mol H2/L methanol and saturated dimethyl ether at 30 °C and 7 bar has a density of 42.1 mol H2/L dimethyl ether.
+For example, supercritical hydrogen at 30 °C and 500 bar only has a density of 15.0 mol/L while methanol has a hydrogen density of 49.5 mol H2/L methanol and saturated dimethyl ether at 30 °C and 7 bar has a density of 42.1 mol H2/L dimethyl ether.

 Regeneration of storage material is problematic.
 A large number of chemical storage systems have been investigated.
 H2 release can be induced by hydrolysis reactions or catalyzed dehydrogenation reactions.
 Illustrative storage compounds are hydrocarbons, boron hydrides, ammonia, and alane etc. A most promising chemical approach is electrochemical hydrogen storage, as the release of hydrogen can be controlled by the applied electricity.
 Most of the materials listed below can be directly used for electrochemical hydrogen storage.

-As shown before, nanomaterials offer advantage for hydrogen storage systems.
-Nanomaterials offer an alternative that overcomes the two major barriers of bulk materials, rate of sorption and release temperature.
+Nanomaterials, particularly those produced by ball mill and severe plastic deformation, offer an alternative that overcomes the two major barriers of bulk materials, rate of sorption and activation.
+High-entropy alloy materials such as TiZrCrMnFeNi also show advantages of fast and reversible hydrogen storage at room temperature with good storage capacity for stationary applications.

 Enhancement of sorption kinetics and storage capacity can be improved through nanomaterial-based catalyst doping, as shown in the work of the Clean Energy Research Center in the University of South Florida.
 This research group studied LiBH4 doped with nickel nanoparticles and analyzed the weight loss and release temperature of the different species.
 They observed that an increasing amount of nanocatalyst lowers the release temperature by approximately 20 °C and increases the weight loss of the material by 2-3%.
 The optimum amount of Ni particles was found to be 3 mol%, for which the temperature was within the limits established (around 100 °C) and the weight loss was notably greater than the undoped species.

 The rate of hydrogen sorption improves at the nanoscale due to the short diffusion distance in comparison to bulk materials.
 They also have favorable surface-area-to-volume ratio.